dev-Rhllor/enautoCodingExcercises/README.md

 NOTE: ntc-ansible and ntc_show_command libraries have to be installed in the system.

-### RESTCONF:
+### 1.3 RESTCONF:

-Using the Sandbox IOSXE and Python Request.
+1.3.a Using Python and the Request.
-    Collect the capabilities of the device.
+ - Send a **get** request to retrieve capabilities of the device.
-    Collect statics routes using a Standard Yang Data Model Collect interface operation using Native Yang Data Model:
+ - Send a **get** request to retrieve statics routes configuration using Native and Standard Yang Data Model
+ - Send a **get** request to retrieve interface operation using Native Yang Data Model and using a name as filter.
-        Using Gigabit Ethernet 2.
-        Statistics
+ - Send a **post** request to create a loopback interface using using the standard Yang Data Model.
-    Using the standard Yang Data Model create a loopback interface.
+ - Send a **delete** request to remove the loopback interface.

-Using Ansible and RESTCONF:
+1.3.b Using Ansible and RESTCONF:
-    Print the interfaces Standard Yang Data Model Configure a loopback using Jinja Template
+ - Print the interfaces Standard Yang Data Model
+ - Configure a loopback using Jinja Template

 DNA Center